 · Coordinate with others in the technical team to produce project success stories, lessons learned, fact sheets, or other project communications projects as assigned

 · If required, represents the project at a variety of national and international health and development fora, as requested.

 · Other duties as assigned that are consistent with the overall focus of the project.

 · At least five years expereince related to ICT and/ or referrals.

 · At least five years experience in a related management position.

 · Experience working with international development projects, preferable.

 · Experience working for USAID directly or indirectly, preferable.

 · Excellent oral and written communication skills in Bahasa Indonesia and English required.

-Interested and qualified applicants should send their cover letter and CV on by 26 June 2020 at 05.00 PM Jakarta Time to email@example.com with Emergency Referrals Strengthening Manager in the subject line and specify the availability date in the CV.
+Interested and qualified applicants should send their cover letter and CV on by 26 June 2020 at 05.00 PM Jakarta Time to firstname.lastname@example.org with ICT for Referrals Manager in the subject line and specify the availability date in the CV.
 Only shortlisted candidates will be contacted directly.